All articles

 Explore schools that offer your major

-Choosing a Major in College FAQs
+Choosing a major in college FAQs

 What Electives Should I Take in High School?

 Figuring out which high school electives suit your interests, skills, and class schedule can be tough.
 Think about what you love to do and what makes you happy as a guide when choosing classes for next year.
-Then, with that added exposure, you may better understand how you’d feel working in a certain field.

 Being actively involved in high school can impact whether or not you get into your first-choice major or college.
 Do you love sports, crafts, politics, or writing?
-Find out which clubs can best serve your passions, and this can help you network and gain real experience in the field of your choice!
+Find out which clubs can best serve your passions, which can help you network and gain real experience in the field of your choice!

 Are Volunteer or Internship Opportunities Right for Me?